5g-ucl-idrbt/oaisetup/README.md

  ## Insert the card in the reader and the reader in a USB port:

-## Check existing values of the sim
+## Check existing values of the sim <Binod doees not like the heading>
 `sudo ./program_uicc`

  or